 - The most important thing is to get the water out right away and let it dry so that mold cannot grow.

 - Once it’s empty I spray it with Thieves Household Cleaner because it’s safe, plant-based and really inexpensive.
 I use this to clean my entire house.
 (Choose the 14-ounce option and you’ll have it forever using only one capful at a time.
-Then buy these amber glass bottles and keep them in different rooms, or floors.
+Then buy these amber glass bottles and keep them in different rooms, or these bottles with silicone on them or floors.
 I have one in my laundry room, one in kitchen, one in master bath, one in kid’s bathroom.)

 - Then I wipe it down with a Norwex Enviro (cleans everything) cloth.